Risk-aware stochastic scheduling of multi-market energy storage systems: Introduction

 \section{Introduction}

 Worldwide renewable energy capacity is rapidly expanding, accounting for $38\%$ of the increase in global energy supply in 2024 \citep{iea2025}.
 For this transition to continue, energy storage systems will be key in abating intermittencies \citep{mallapragada2020long}, which limit the uptake of renewable generation and necessitate polluting base load energy sources such as combined-cycle power plants.
-Among the storage methods that have been proposed \citep{koohi2020review}, hydrogen and battery energy storage systems (BESSs) are prominent in various national clean energy action plans (e.g., EU~\citep{eu2023}, UK \citep{uk2025}).
+Among the storage methods that have been proposed \citep{koohi2020review}, hydrogen and battery energy storage systems are prominent in various national clean energy action plans (e.g., EU~\citep{eu2023}, UK \citep{uk2025}).

 Hydrogen produced using an electrolytic cell powered by renewable energy is referred to as ``green hydrogen'' owing to its low carbon intensity \citep{ajanovic2022economics}.
 When supplied with electricity, an electrolyzer converts water to oxygen gas in the anode and hydrogen gas in the cathode.
-Hydrogen is a versatile energy carrier, with a variety of uses, and a potential to further integrate variable renewable renewable electricity into the grid \citep{mallapragada2023decarbonization}.
-In settings where the process is grid-connected, hydrogen can provide both short- and medium-term storage via a fuel cell or turbine (to convert hydrogen back to electricity) and pressurized storage, respectively.
-Further, excess hydrogen may potentially be used as a drop-in fuel \citep{ueckerdt2021potential} for transport applications or as a feed stock to ammonia \citep{lee2022pathways} production.
+Hydrogen is a versatile energy carrier, with a variety of uses, and a potential to further integrate variable renewable electricity into the grid \citep{mallapragada2023decarbonization}.
+In grid-connected settings, hydrogen can provide both short- and medium-term pressurized storage and be integrated with a fuel cell or turbine for conversion back into electricity.
+Excess hydrogen may also be used as a drop-in fuel~\citep{ueckerdt2021potential} for transport applications or as a feed stock to ammonia production~\citep{lee2022pathways}.
 Note that, while pathways toward green grid-connected hydrogen have been investigated~\citep{ricks2023minimizing}, the carbon intensity of grid-connected hydrogen production depends on the current associated generation mix.
+Furthermore, \mbox{\citet{babay2025forecasting}} investigate forecasting techniques for green hydrogen production under renewable variability, highlighting the need for uncertainty-aware decision support in this type of system.